Allsimon/postgres-protobuf/bug/README.md

 (1 row)
 ```

-beautified and with useless data removed:
+beautified and with 'useless' data removed:
 ```json
 {
   ...